Massive wildfire prompts new travel restrictions through Yosemite

 Several campgrounds and trails, along with two landmark groves of giant sequoia trees, also were closed to the public.

-Firefighters on Thursday also continued to burn containment lines from the Hetch Hetchy Reservoir south to Tioga Road in a bid to keep the fire from creeping further east into the park, Medema said.
+Firefighters also planned to burn containment lines from the Hetch Hetchy Reservoir south to Tioga Road in a bid to keep the fire from creeping further east into the park, Medema said.